apache/nuttx/configs/sama5d3x-ek/README.txt

     PE24.
 The red LED is also pulled high but is driven by a transistor so that it is illuminated when power is applied even if PE24 is not configured as an output.
-If PE24 is configured as an output, then the LCD is illuminated by a low output.
+If PE24 is configured as an output, then the LCD is illuminated by a high output.

   These LEDs are not used by the board port unless CONFIG_ARCH_LEDS is defined.
 In that case, the usage by the board port is defined in